aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 * To run example #9, an account with [Shopify](https://www.shopify.com/).
 Follow the instructions to [Create an app and configure Admin API Access scopes](https://shopify.dev/apps/auth/admin-app-access-tokens#step-1-create-and-install-the-app).
 Make sure to note the Admin Key.
 * To run example #10, an account with [Stripe](https://dashboard.stripe.com/login).
 Follow the instructions to [Set up your development environment](https://stripe.com/docs/development/quickstart) and note the api key.
 * To run example #11, an account with [Salesforce](https://login.salesforce.com/).
 Follow the Prerequisites to [Create an app and configure security token](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-tutorial-salesforce.html).
 Make sure to note the Authorization endpoint, Client ID, Client Secret and OAuth Http Parameters Key.
+* To run example #12, please have the below things with you:
+    - HTTPS API endpoint url that you can invoke as the target of an event bus rule
+    - Oauth Authorization Endpoint to get the auth token along with OAuth Client ID,OAuth Client Secret
+    - CMK Key in your AWS KMS Service and get the arn of that CMK key

 ## Deployment Instructions

 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository: